 Unique Maintenance Requirements

 Alternative septic systems require more special care than regular ones.
-For example, you must monitor sand filters to avoid blockages and ensure that evaporation fields are working properly.
+For example, you must monitor sand filters to avoid blockages and ensure that evaporation fields work properly.

 Knowing these unique care steps is crucial.
 It helps keep the system efficient and lasting longer.
 Tailored care prevents problems and boosts performance.